-The fact of the matter is, unlike most things related to bitcoin and other cryptocurrencies, futures contracts are well understood in the investment community.
-While there may be a perceived level of risk, trading futures may provide exciting rewards when used effectively.
+The fact of the matter is, unlike most things related to bitcoin and other cryptocurrencies, futures contracts are well understood in the investment community and trading futures may provide exciting rewards when used effectively.

 Aside from the underlying holding being tracked, the structure of the CME bitcoin futures contract should be very similar to other CME futures contracts.
-Bitcoin has shown some volatility to date and that may continue.
-CME bitcoin futures will have position limits and circuit breakers where trading is halted at +/- 7% 13% and not allowed to trade +/-20% from the previous settlement price (which occurred multiple times within the first 24 hours of CBOE’s futures contracts trading).
+CME Bitcoin futures will have position limits and circuit breakers where trading is halted at +/- 7% 13% and not allowed to trade +/-20% from the previous settlement price (which occurred multiple times within the first 24 hours of CBOE’s futures contracts trading).
 This makes them ideal tools for other investment products to track.
 And that process is already underway.